Lazar-Developer/Underworld/CONTRIBUTING.md

 # How to Contribute
 To contribute you need a role for what you will contribute here is how to apply:

-Roles to apply you must be on the minimal requirements:
+Roles to apply, you must meet the the minimal requirements:
   * Artist(Vector art, Pixel Art): (10 Points)
   * Web Developer(Python or React): (10 Points)
   * Java Developer(MC Client side or MC Server side): (10 Points)